-Teache r: Subject/Grade: Date: Time: Lesson Topic/Title: a/Question/Essential lesson fits under?): content (Is there an over arching theme, unit , or question in the classi room MENTS: (Cognitive knowle sure to connect written obj udes traditional format (i.e. "The s (i.e. "I can..." or "I will be as learning targets written from Performance Objecti ve Assessments Standards benchmarks and MATER 1.
-Text μ IALS NEEDED FOR I NSTRUCTION urces/ Equipment preparation that needs Teacher: Student: s to be completed in advan nce (set-up, handout rs, etc.): Any tech nnology?
-3. Safety y considerations:
+Teache r: Subject/Grade: Date: Time: Lesson Topic/Title: Big Ide fits unde content (Is there an overa rching theme, unit, or question in the classroom that this lesson SMENTS: (Cognitive known connect written objectives otor skills, and/or affective attitudes - use ves may be written in a tudents (i.e. "I can..." o student will") or a as learning targets written fron n the perspective Performance Objecti ive Assessments Standards and benchmarks

-INCLUSION: Do you have students who need adaptions?
-Include specific adaptions in activities; list the type of disability here.

-DIFFERENTIATION: How will you challenge higher performing students?
-How will you modify activities for struggling students?
-Include under instructional procedure - activities

-ACADEMIC LANGUAGE What oral or written language will teacher and/or students need to understand and/or be able to use successfully in connection with the lesson?
+- MATER 1.
+Text RIALS NEEDED FOR I pages: NSTRUCTION ources/ Equipment preparation that need: Teacher: Student: s to be completed in advanc e (set-up, handout s, etc.): Any tec hnology?
+3. Safet ty considerations: DIFFER RENTIATION: How wi s?
+Include under inst ll you challenge higher perl ructional procedure - acti forming students?
+How will you modify activiti es for struggling INCLUS here.
+SION: Do you have stu dents who need adaptions?
+Include specific a daptions in activities; list the type of disability ACADE EMIC LANGUAGE Wh at oral or written language w vill teacher and/or s students need to understand and/or be able to use successfully in connection with the lesson?